 A Letter From Our Executive Director:

-Keep this guide with you throughout your housing search and after your move in to your new place.
-From moving in to moving out, the guide will answer most of the questions tenants ask.
+Keep the guides with you throughout your housing search and after your move in to your new place.
+From moving in to moving out, the guides will answer most of the questions you might have.

 Good luck finding the home you want in the location you choose.
 But do not hesitate to call us if you experience housing discrimination along the way.